Ryan Getzlaf: Early years in Anaheim, Stanley Cup championship (2005–2010)

 The "kid line" was broken up prior to the 2007–08 season after Penner signed a contract as a restricted free agent with the Edmonton Oilers; however, Getzlaf opted to remain in Anaheim.
 He signed a five-year, $26.625 million extension that carried through the 2012–13 season.
 Getzlaf emerged as one of the NHL's top young stars as he played in his first All-Star Game in 2008, and led the Ducks in both assists (58) and points (82).

 Getzlaf tied a Ducks franchise record early in the 2008–09 season as he recorded five assists in a 5–4 victory over the Detroit Red Wings on October 29, 2008.
 One of the League's leading scorers, Getzlaf again led the Ducks with a franchise-record 66 assists, and his 91 points was sixth-best in the NHL.
 He appeared in his second All-Star Game after being voted into the starting line-up for the 2009 contest by the fans.
-Though the Ducks were eliminated in the second round of the 2009 playoffs, Getzlaf set a franchise playoff record with 14 assists (in 13 games), and finished sixth overall in post-season scoring.
+Though the Ducks upset the Presidents' Trophy-winning San Jose Sharks in the six games in the opening round of the 2009 playoffs, the Ducks were eliminated in the second round by the defending Stanley Cup champion and second-seeded Detroit Red Wings in seven games, Getzlaf set a franchise playoff record with 14 assists (in all 13 games), and four goals and finished sixth overall in post-season scoring (18).